LIONS FOUNDATION OF CANADA DOG GUIDES

 A: Manitoba, the Okanagan (British Columbia), southern Ontario and southern Quebec.

-Q: What Should I Do to Keep My Dog Save from Heartworm?
+Q: What Should I Do to Keep My Dog Safe from Heartworm?

 A: Talk to your veterinarian about the best preventative medication for your dog.
-It’s easier, cheaper and much less stressful to prevent heartworm disease in dogs than it is to cure it.
+It’s easier, less expensive and much less stressful to prevent heartworm disease in dogs than it is to treat it.

 Q: Can Heartworm Disease be Cured?

 A: Treatment is available, but can be costly.
 For safety reasons, it’s vital to confirm diagnosis before proceeding with treatment.
-During and after treatment dogs should rest and not exercise for a period.
+During and after treatment dogs should rest and not exercise for a period of time, as directed by your veterinarian.

 Q: Can Cats Become Infected with Heartworms?